Richey Edwards: Literature and other cultural influences

 As well as an interest in music, Edwards displayed a love for literature.
-He chose many of the quotes that appear on Manics record sleeves and would often refer to writers and poets during interviews.
+He and Wire chose many of the literary quotes that appear on Manics record sleeves and would often refer to writers and poets during interviews.
 This interest in literature has remained integral to the band's music and lyrics.
-Albert Camus, Philip Larkin, Yukio Mishima, Fyodor Dostoyevsky and Arthur Rimbaud are known to have been among his favourite authors.
-In a dressing room interview, he also mentioned admiration for Primo Levi.
-Edwards' lyrics have often been of a highly poetic nature and at times they reflected his knowledge of political history.
+Albert Camus, Philip Larkin, William Blake, Tennessee Williams, Primo Levi, Yukio Mishima, William S. Burroughs, Ken Kesey, Jack Kerouac, James Baldwin, George Orwell, Franz Kafka, Fyodor Dostoevsky, and Arthur Rimbaud are known to have been among his favourite authors.